dvishal485/flipkart-scraper-api/index.md

   - Information you find wrong
   - Fetch Method
   - JSON response received ( if possible )

+### Why not open-sourced ?
+It took some efforts and a ton of dirty code work to build this API, and as far as I have seen no API have been build for Flipkart which can give `search` functionality **without any authorisation** .
+The project won't be made open-sourced atleast before its completion ( [Check out ToDo at end of page](https://github.com/dvishal485/flipkart-scraper-api/blob/main/index.md#Todo) )

 ## Notes
   While using the API, remember to null-check the Product Name and URL.
 It might be the case that the API Fetch Product price accurately but fail do give information about it's name and URL ( have not seen such case till date but is possible ).
 [Raise an issue for the same](https://github.com/dvishal485/flipkart-scraper-api/issues)